timklapdor/uimagine-website/_drafts/holistic-approaches-to-online-collaborative-learning-design.md

 \[slideshare id=103869999&doc=holisticapproachestoonlinecollaborativelearningdesignupload-180701202207\]

 As  part of the INF537 Case Study discussion one of the tools shared is  FlipGrid.
 This is a vital communication and collaboration tool that has  recently been bought out by Microsoft.
-Kudos to FlipGrid creators for  their inspiration and we will wait to see what MS does with the tool -  so far it has been made FREE to educators but with the implementation of  a mandatory password on each Grid.
-My thoughts about that as an  educational impositions will be shared in a subsequent blog post.....
+Kudos to [FlipGrid creators](https://flipgrid.com/) for  their inspiration and we will wait to see what MS does with the tool -  so far it has been made FREE to educators but with the implementation of  a mandatory password on each Grid.
+My thoughts about that as an  educational imposition will be shared in a subsequent blog post.....

 Meanwhile you can access the [INF537 FlipGrid](https://flipgrid.com/055e20) where students discuss preliminary ideas for their Research Assignment.
 Password is INF537-17